asyml/texar-pytorch/examples/transformer/README.md

 ### 5. Test the model

-Test with the following cmd:
+Test with the following command:

 ```bash
 python transformer_main.py \